Set up email in Outlook for iOS mobile app

 Tap Yes or Allow to give Outlook permission to sync calendar, contacts, etc.

-You're now ready to use Outlook for iOS!
+Swipe through the intro and you're now ready to use Outlook for iOS!

 Need help with Outlook for iOS?